offline-ai/cli/README.md

 }
 ```

+Note:

+* By default, the history after running is in the directory `~/.local/share/ai/logs/chats/[script_file_basename]/history`.
+You can check `seeds`, `temperature` and other information here.
+  * In interactive mode, the history will be automatically loaded by default.
+If you don't need it, you can use `--new-chat`
+  * In non-interactive mode, the history will not be automatically loaded.
+A new history will be generated for each run.
+  * To completely disable the history, you can use `--no-chats`

-Embed the script into your own code (locally) as follows:
+**Embed the script into your own code (locally) as follows**:

 ```ts
 import { AIScriptServer } from '@isdk/ai-tool-agent';